DXHeroes/knowledge-base-content/practices/good_developer_experience.md

 ## What Is a Good Developer Experience

 The Developer Experience (DX) describes the experience developers have while using or working on your product.
 It is a package of positive and also negative feelings.
 In many companies, more common than dealing with DX is trying to make a User Experience (UX) as good as possible.
 This approach is unfortunate - developers are users too!
-They use your product, frameworks, tools, etc. and they have some experience from using it.
+They use your product, frameworks, tools, etc. and they have some experience of using it.
 It is up to you to decide if this experience is going to be a good one or a bad one.
 But remember, their satisfaction and happiness are crucial for the success of your project.
 Happy developers are necessary for creating exceptional software in the long term.
 By having a positive developer experience, you can ensure that your developers are happy and satisfied and are less likely to leave your team.

 We define a great DX by these four factors:

 1. Fitting architecture
-		- Find a compromise between a simpler and a more complex architecture.
+		- Find a compromise between a simpler and more complex architecture.
 Simple means more pain later, complex brings more pain now.
 Consider the size of your project and your team.
-A good architecture is difficult to break, has short feedback loops and it has a great introspection.
+Good architecture is difficult to break, has short feedback loops and it has a great introspection.

 2. Great tools
 		- Automate as much as possible.
 Repetitive tasks are exhausting.
 Automation lets your team understand the configurations.